Start From The Beginning: Hiking in Argentina

 Twenty people clumsily stomped around, like newborn calves, occasionally wobbling and losing footing.
 Finally, we were deemed fit and ready to tackle the glacier.
 We plodded and teetered, huffing and puffing, deeper into the glacier.
 We walked over deep cracks and peered into drains, around columns of glacial ice, and circled electric blue lagoons.
 We saw caves and ice formations, surrounded by endless ice and sky stretching every way, drank clear water straight from the glacier, and ate our lunch sitting on the freezing ice.
 When it was finally time to turn back, my feet, legs, and lower back hurt like never before.
 Walking on an uneven surface and having to watch every single step was incredibly tiring on my already exhausted body.

 Removing crampons and waking on normal grounds felt like being born again.
-We crossed a footbridge and ended up on a walkway that curved round the woods with incredible views of the glacier.
+We crossed a footbridge and ended up on a walkway that curved around the woods with incredible views of the glacier.
 The 70-meter icy wall rose out of the dark water, sparkling light blue in the cold sun.
 Occasionally we heard a thundering crack, and a small piece of the glacier would peel off the main body and disappear into the waters below.
 We could not force ourselves to look away.
 It felt like a religious experience, a worshipping of a strange and beautiful deity that had no idea humans even existed.

 For the next day, Victor had something completely different booked for us.
 We were heading to a working Argentinian ranch, where we would spend a day riding horses, milking cows, and shearing sheep.